-He was educated at Tonbridge School and English at Christ Church, Oxford, where he was later awarded a doctorate for a thesis on Herbert Read and T. S. Eliot.
+He was educated at Tonbridge School and English at Christ Church, Oxford, where he was awarded a doctorate for a thesis on Herbert Read and T. S. Eliot.
 He lives on Osney Island in Oxford, and is a freelance teacher of creative writing and English literature, mainly to visiting students, including in Oxford at Hertford College, Lady Margaret Hall, and on the Stanford University and Sarah Lawrence College programmes in Oxford, and for Advanced Studies in England in Bath.